Google Ads for Ecommerce: The 2026 Statistics That Actually Matter

 One honest caveat, because it is the most important part of this page.

 Averages hide more than they reveal.
 A conversion-rate benchmark is the middle of a huge range.
 Your niche, your price point, your product, your offer, and your traffic quality all move your real number far from the average in either direction.
 A store selling a $30 impulse product and a store selling $2,000 furniture live in completely different realities, and no single benchmark describes both.
+It is why Google Ads for furniture brands runs on AOV bands instead of benchmark averages.

 So use these numbers for three things: